 Vegans are vegetarians who eat entirely from plant sources, so no dairy or eggs or honey.
 Vegans are a growing segment of the veggie population.
 It may seem limiting to cook without butter, cream, and cheese, but just think international for inspiration.
 Asian, Ethiopian, Indian, Mexican, Greek, and Middle Eastern cuisines offer lots of vegan dishes.
 Also, in today’s marketplace, there are vegan versions of all kinds of dairy and egg products that can replace animal products in recipes.
 You may find vegan products labeled “100% plant based.”

-If you offer only a few meat-free entrees, make them vegan so they will appeal to all veg guests.
+Make your meat-free entrees fully vegan so they will appeal to all veg guests.
 Some diners feel awkward asking for special treatment—so have vegan options right on the menu.
 This will also serve the lactose intolerant and those looking for heart-healthy meals.

 Offer Choices and We Will Love You